MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 **To update the thread pool:**

-   1. On each compute nodes, [open the appsettings.json configuration file](configure-find-admin-configuration-file.md).
+   1. On each compute nodes, open the configuration file, \<compute-node-install-path>/appsettings.json.
+(Find the [install path](../operationalize/configure-find-admin-configuration-file.md) for your version.)

    1. Search for the section starting with `"Pool": {`